 Reach Dubrovnik by ferry

 Ferries are departing from Bari port, Italy.
 The ferry line is in operation between March and October.
 It is the overnight journey that takes about 12 hrs.

 Summary On Things to Do in Dubrovnik, Croatia

-Lots of things to do in Dubrovnik, right?
+There are lots of things to do in Dubrovnik, right?

-Here is a sum up video from this experience!
+Here is a sum-up video from this experience!